MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-voicemail.md

 ---
-title: "Voicemail to manage call overflow of voice calls | MicrosoftDocs"
+title: "Use voicemail to manage inbound calls"
-description: "Learn how to configure call overflow for the voice channel in Omnichannel for Customer Service."
+description: "Learn how to use voicemails in the voice channel in Omnichannel for Customer Service."
 author: neeranelli
 ms.author: nenellim
 manager: shujoshi
 ms.date: 10/15/2022
 ms.topic: article
 ---

 # Use voicemail (preview)